Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \subsection{What are human values?
 A computational response to value representation}

-As per Section~\ref{sec:whatValues}, we take values to be human abstract concepts that guide behaviour and whose exact meaning and interpretation vary both with the current context and over time.
+As per Section~\ref{sec:whatValues}, we take values to be human abstract concepts that guide behaviour, whose exact meaning and interpretation vary both with the current context and over time.
 However, a concrete computational representation of values requires a machine to reason with values.
-For example, while one may talk about fairness in general, for a specific application supporting a mutual aid community, fairness might be understood as ``one does not ask for help more than what they volunteer''.
+For example, while one may talk about the value `fairness' in general, for a specific application supporting a mutual aid community, fairness might be understood as ``one does not ask for help more than what they volunteer''.
 That is, the abstract concept of fairness acquires a concrete definition (grounding semantics) through a {\it property} whose satisfaction (or degree of satisfaction) can be automatically verified in a given system (more on this example in Subsection~\ref{sec:ex-vtax}).
 In this case, the property specifies that a user does not ask for more help than that which they volunteer.

 Of course, there may be different levels of abstraction and grounding semantics for a value.
-For example, say the application was to be adopted by another community where volunteers explicitly support older people.
+For example, suppose the application were to be adopted by another community where volunteers specifically support older people.
 The new community might find the old view of fairness ---that one only asks for help precisely what they have volunteered--- unsuitable because this community expects to have volunteers who support older people.
-In contrast, older people usually only ask for help with their day-to-day tasks without volunteering.
-As such, this new community should state that fairness is not about balanced give and take but about balanced volunteer workload division.
+In contrast, older people usually only ask for help with their day-to-day tasks without volunteering to help others.
+As such, this new community would emphasise that fairness is not about a balanced give and take, but about a balanced division of volunteer workload.
 Here, we encounter different levels of abstraction and grounding properties, illustrated in Figure~\ref{fig:egGeneral}.